rht-labs-events/summit-lab-2018-doc/labIntro/README.md

 ### Review the Environment

-Once the OpenShift environment is up and running, log in to the *OpenShift Enterprise Console* at `https://console-<YOUR-GUID>.rhpds.opentlc.com/console`.
+Once the OpenShift environment is up and running, log in to the *OpenShift Container Platform Web Console* at `https://console-<YOUR-GUID>.rhpds.opentlc.com/console`.

 :heavy_check_mark: TIP: In order to log into the console, use the credentials provided in the lab slides.

-:clock10: If nothing is running on your cluster, give it some time.
-There is a background service running, which is populating your cluster.
+:clock10: If nothing is running in the OpenShift Container Platform cluster yet, give it some more time.
+There is a background service running, which is populating the cluster with content.

 ### Lab Launcher

-Lab is being launched using command `lab`.
-It can be used only from the bastion host.
+The lab is being launched using the command `lab`.
+This command can only be used from the bastion host.

 Example:
 ```
-lab -l
+> lab -l
 INFO[0000] Starting Wrapper
 ---------------------------------------------------------------------
 Scenario 0
 Description: Observe ETCD state and recover when quorum is lost.
 Simulate 2 DC deployment.
 Actions: [init, solve, break1, break2]
 To init this scenario execute:
-  cli -s 0 -a init
+  > lab -s 0 -a init

 ---------------------------------------------------------------------
 Scenario 1
 Description: Observe ETCD - Bonus task
 Actions: [init, solve]
 To init this scenario execute:
-  cli -s 1 -a init
+  > lab -s 1 -a init
 ...
 ```

 ### CLI access

-Once the environment is bootstrapped you should see all the welcome screen url replaces with the values:
+Once the environment has been successfully bootstrapped, you should see all the welcome screen urls replaced with valid values:
 ```
 Information about Your current environment:
 Your GUID: repl